Frequently Asked Questions

 - What wildlife do you typically see?

 There is variability of what animals we may see based on seasonal migrations and hibernation.
 We often see bison, moose, elk, mule deer, coyotes, trumpeter swans, and bald eagles throughout the year.
 We typically see pronghorn antelope in spring, summer, and fall, and bighorn sheep in winter and spring.
 Each new season brings a wide variety of mammal and birds species and on any given day we may see bison, moose, grizzly, black bear, mule deer, elk, pronghorn antelope, fox or bighorn sheep.

 - How many people will be on the safari?

 Our tour group sizes are always very small as we only sell the window seats in our safari-style vehicles.
 We take out as many as eight participants and as few as two depending on the day and type of trip.
 For parties that wish to secure an exclusive experience, we also offer private safaris.
 We can accommodate large groups as well with our vehicle fleet and we have access to other vehicles such as large buses, mini-buses, and 15 passenger vans.

 - What age level is this activity appropriate for?

-We welcome all ages of participants, from baby to grandma, we can gear the experience to any member of the group.
+We welcome all ages of participants, from baby to grandma, and we can gear the experience to any member of the group.
 Because we have such small groups, it allows your biologist to tailor the experience to meet your interests and answer your questions.
-Our biologists adjust the program to teach children and adults to make sure everyone is actively involved.
-If your children become restless, the guide can easily change the pace of the expedition to meet those needs.
+Our guides adjust the program to teach children and adults to make sure everyone is actively involved.
+If your children become restless, the guide can easily change the pace of the tour to meet those needs.
 We also have special activities for kids such as journals and activity packs.

-- What time do the expeditions depart?
+- What time do the tours depart?